 A registered dental hygienist licensed in another state may teach in a dental hygiene college without being licensed in this state if the person has a special permit.
+A special permit shall remain valid for a period of four years, subject to subdivision (q), after which time the permit shall not be renewed.
 The dental hygiene board may issue a special permit to practice dental hygiene in a discipline at a dental hygiene college in this state to any person who submits an application and satisfies all of the following eligibility requirements:

-- (a) Furnishing satisfactory evidence of having a pending contract with a California dental hygiene college approved by the dental hygiene board as a full-time or part-time professor, associate professor, assistant professor, faculty member, or instructor. - (b) Furnishing satisfactory evidence of having graduated from a dental hygiene college approved by the dental hygiene board. - (c) Furnishing satisfactory evidence of having been certified as a diplomate of a specialty committee or, in lieu thereof, establishing qualifications to take a specialty committee examination or furnishing satisfactory evidence of having completed an advanced educational program in a discipline from a dental hygiene college approved by the dental hygiene board. - (d) Furnishing satisfactory evidence of having successfully completed an examination in California law and ethics developed and administered by the dental hygiene board. - (e) Paying an application fee, subject to a biennial renewal fee, as provided by Section 1944.

-(Amended by Stats.
-2019, Ch.
-456, Sec.
-5. (SB 786) Effective January 1, 2020.)
+- (a) Furnishing satisfactory evidence of having a pending contract with a California dental hygiene college approved by the dental hygiene board as a full-time or part-time professor, associate professor, assistant professor, faculty member, or instructor. - (b) Furnishing satisfactory evidence of having graduated from a dental hygiene college approved by the dental hygiene board. - (c) Furnishing satisfactory evidence of having been certified as a diplomate of a specialty committee or, in lieu thereof, establishing qualifications to take a specialty committee examination or furnishing satisfactory evidence of having completed an advanced educational program in a discipline from a dental hygiene college approved by the dental hygiene board. - (d) Furnishing satisfactory evidence of having successfully completed an examination in California law and ethics developed and administered by the dental hygiene board. - (e) If teaching during clinical practice sessions, furnishing satisfactory evidence of having successfully completed a course in periodontal soft-tissue curettage. local anesthesia, and nitrous oxide-oxygen analgesia approved by the dental hygiene board. - (f) Complying with the fingerprint submission requirements as provided by Section 1916. - (g) Paying an application fee, subject to a biennial renewal fee, as provided by subdivision (k) of Section 1944. - (Amended by Stats.
+2021, Ch.
+491, Sec.
+1. (SB 534) Effective January 1, 2022.)

 1903.
-Board; Membership; Terms; Officers; Vacancies; Per Diem and Expenses (Repealed January 23, 2023)
+Board; Membership; Terms; Officers; Vacancies; Per Diem and Expenses (Repealed January 1, 2024)